The Best Foam Rollers For Head To Toe Muscle Recovery

 When it comes to proper rolling, Pearce says it's important to use your body weight to roll repeatedly up and down the belly of the muscle, avoiding your joints.
 So, say you place the roller at the bottom of your calf muscle while sitting on the ground, then use your arms to lift your body and put weight on the calf where the roller is.
 Move up and down slowly and gently to work the muscle.
 That's a crash course, but many rollers come with instructions, and any trainer hanging around at your local gym can help you do this, too.
 YouTube also has free tutorials.

 But in order to incorporate this fitness hack into your routine, you should start with the right roller.
-Here are our favourites.
+Here are our favorites.